carlbeattie2000/nvim-sonar-review/README.md

 A Neovim plugin for managing SonarQube reports in your editor.

-**This is my first plugin for neovim, it most likely rough around the edges, all support is welcomed.**
+**This is my first plugin for neovim, it's most likely rough around the edges, all support is welcomed.**

 ## Features
 - <leader>br: Show reports for the current buffer.